awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-choose-race-type.md

-# Understand Sensors Enabling Racing Types Supported by AWS DeepRacer<a name="deepracer-choose-race-type"></a>
+# Understanding Racing Types and Enabling Sensors Supported by AWS DeepRacer<a name="deepracer-choose-race-type"></a>

 In AWS DeepRacer League, you can participate in the following types of racing events:
 + **Time trial**: race against the clock on an unobstructed track and aim to get the fastest lap time possible\.